 He is a Member of the Board of Trustees of Shaw College, the Chinese University of Hong Kong.
 From 2003 to 2016 he served as a Committee Member on the Hospital Governing Committee (Tseung Kwan O).

 Dr Chan joined the Shaw Group in January 1994 and in December 2017, he assumed the role of Managing Director of the Shaw Group of Companies, totalling fifty-four, situated locally and overseas.
-He was at the same time appointed Chairman of the Shaw Foundation and the Shaw Prize Foundation.
+He was at the same time appointed Chair of the Shaw Foundation and the Shaw Prize Foundation.
 Since 2012, he has been a Member on the Board of Advisers of Mr Run Run Shaw Charitable Trust.

 Dr Cheng is a practising solicitor.
 He is currently a consultant of Messrs P C Woo & Co, one of the longest established firms of solicitors in Hong Kong; after serving as its senior partner for 22 years.
 Besides, Dr Cheng is also a Notary Public, a China-Appointed Attesting Officer and an independent non-executive director of several companies whose shares are listed on the Hong Kong Stock Exchange.